 Hiring New Personnel

-All grant-funded new hires are subject to the policies and procedures of the college's Human Resources and Business Services offices.
+All grant-funded new hires are subject to the policies and procedures of the college's Human Resources and Controller's offices.
 Principal investigators are encouraged to review the college's employment practices and policies guide and to contact the appropriate HR staff person when questions arise.

 All employees must complete the following forms prior to working and being entered into the payroll system:

 - I-9 (Employment Eligibility Verification) - see specific instructions on the I-9 Form.
 This is an INS file, and proper documentation must be presented.
-This form must be signed in front of an authorized representative of Human Resources or Business Services.
+This form must be signed in front of an authorized representative of Human Resources or the Controller's Office.

 - W-4 (Employee's Withholding Allowance Certificate for the Internal Revenue Service) - see specific instructions on the W-4 Form.